goschtl/zope/zope.generic/trunk/src/zope/generic/factory/README.txt

 parameters:

     >>> from zope.generic.configuration import IAttributeConfigurable
-    >>> from zope.generic.keyface import IAttributeKeyfaced
+    >>> from zope.generic.face import IAttributeFaced

     >>> class Example(object):
-    ...    interface.implements(IAttributeKeyfaced, IAttributeConfigurable)
+    ...    interface.implements(IAttributeFaced, IAttributeConfigurable)
     ...    def __init__(self, a, b, c):
     ...        print '__init__:', 'a=',a ,', b=', b, ', c=', c

 Now we have to declare the signature for our key interface.
 We like to provide default arguments.
-Afterward we register the schema as IConfigurationType:
+Afterward we register the schema as IConfiguration:

     >>> from zope.schema import TextLine